yegor256/blog/_drafts/_speed.md

 Won't this attitude ruin the project and turn the code base into mess?

-Yes, it will, if the project won't care about its quality too.
+Yes, it will, if the project doesn't care about its quality either.

 There must be a permanent conflict between a project and its programmers:
 1) the project must be configured to reject anything that lowers the